-Through his research, Robert will investigate how subsurface drainage could be utilised to increase environmental nutrient retention and create more efficient farming practices, while sustainably capturing excess water for irrigation.
+Through his research, Robert will investigate subsurface tile drainage and nutrient management to create more efficient farming practices.

 Robert is general manager of the family owned small seed production and intensive beef cattle grazing operation, M & AJ Bell.
 The only commercial grass seed producer and the largest small seed supplier in WA, M & AJ Bell also run a beef operation trading between 1,500 and 2,000 cattle per year.

 On farm, Robert has commenced his own research trial comprising an eight-hectare trial site with three different trial drain treatments and six surface water bores, and witnessed a tenfold reduction in phosphates leaching into the Geograph Catchment.